umangyadav/YModel/README.md

 - Run docker without `--shm-size` set.

-- If it segfaults on BERT of GPT, try changing Batch size by replacing batch_size here by lower number: `@input_ids batch_size 1024`
+- If it segfaults on BERT or GPT, try changing Batch size by replacing batch_size here by lower number: `@input_ids batch_size 1024`